shreya293/Networking-labs/Restaurant Management/readme.md

 <br>
 ![Laptop Connection Screen](./hotel_media/laptop_wifi_connect2.png)
 <br>
-*Note: here we clivk on Desktop then to PC Wireless where we select our WIFI network configured during Access Point and enter the password.
+*Note: here we clivk on Desktop then to PC Wireless where we select our WIFI network configured during Access Point and enter the password*
 <br>
 ![Smartphone Connection Screen](./hotel_media/smartphone_connect.png)
 <br>